Skip to content

 Not every transcription company is capable or willing to certify their legal transcriptions.

-One of the main reasons is because many transcription companies choose to employ transcriptionists who reside in foreign countries.
+One of the main reasons is that many transcription companies choose to employ transcriptionists who reside in foreign countries.
 Also, these same companies often allow multiple transcriptionists to work on the same document.

-When multiple people work on the same legal document, especially if they are not U.S. citizens with an understanding of our legal system, the accuracy rate often suffers greatly.
+When multiple people work on the same legal document, especially if they are not U.S. citizens with a thorough understanding of our legal system, the accuracy rate often suffers significantly.
 That’s one reason some transcription companies cannot certify their legal transcripts.